 Our experience and expertise in tenancy law means that we know what to look for to avoid the pitfalls.

 - A tenant who does not understand how to strictly comply with an ‘exercise of an option’ and loses their right under the option.

 - A landlord under a Retail Leases Act lease who doesn’t appreciate the disclosure obligations and unwittingly gives the tenant the right to terminate the lease.

 - A lease providing a strict time frame for the tenant to object to a suggested rent rise; when unfortunately the tenant isn’t aware of this and fails to object on time thus resulting in the suggested rent becoming the new rent.

 - A tenant, particularly one that does not have the protection of the Retail Leases Act 2003, may sign a lease which is weighted heavily in favour of a landlord.

 - A tenant who fails to seek legal advice when entering into a lease may not have the security of tenure particularly if the landlord hasn’t granted a sufficiently long term and options for further terms.

 - A tenant who does not request a landlord to provide its mortgagees consent to a lease may be evicted if the landlord defaults on its loan from the bank.

-With Law Institute of Victoria Accredited Specialisation in commercial tenancy law, business law and commercial litigation as well as experienced property lawyers and conveyancers no matter what the issue, our lawyers have the expertise to tailor legal advice to your issue.
+With Law Institute of Victoria Accredited Specialisation in commercial tenancy law and commercial litigation as well as experienced property lawyers and conveyancers no matter what the issue, our lawyers have the expertise to tailor legal advice to your issue.
 We also have associated offices in all states if required.